-- Our experts can guide you through the process of achieving compliance, optimizing your Oracle SaaS usage, and positioning yourself for favorable terms during your Oracle Cloud Negotiation.
+- Our experts can guide you through achieving compliance, optimizing your Oracle SaaS usage, and positioning yourself for favorable terms during your Oracle Cloud Negotiation.

 Contact Redress Compliance today to benefit from our expertise in addressing non-compliance and maximizing the value of your Oracle SaaS environment.

 Since 2021, Oracle SaaS customers have been able to log in to their Oracle Cloud Dashboard portal and download the SaaS Service Usage Metric Reports.
-Prior to 2021, Oracle sales teams could not access customer SaaS usage reports, and we are unaware of any SaaS usage tracking by Oracle before that time.
+Before 2021, Oracle sales teams could not access customer SaaS usage reports, and we were unaware of any SaaS usage tracking by Oracle before that time.

-Below is a screenshot for what you can find and a description of what you can see when downloading the Oracle Fusion Usage Reports.
+Below is a screenshot of what you can find and a description of what you can see when downloading the Oracle Fusion Usage Reports.

 Subscribed vs Authorized Users in Oracle SaaS Licensing

 When reviewing your Oracle SaaS licenses, it’s important to distinguish between subscribed users and authorized users.
-By focusing on the columns indicating “subscribed users” and “authorized users,” you can gain a clearer understanding of your licensing needs.
+By focusing on the columns indicating “subscribed users” and “authorized users,” you can better understand your licensing needs.

 Here’s what you need to know:

-- Authorized Users: This column indicates the number of additional licenses you may need to acquire.
+- Authorized Users: This column indicates the additional licenses you may need to acquire.
 However, it’s important to note that the need for extra licenses is not always certain.

 Key points to consider:

-- Evaluating your usage patterns and user requirements can help you determine if additional licenses are necessary.
+- Evaluating your usage patterns and user requirements can help determine if additional licenses are necessary.